 Eastern Shore Adventures Overview: Virginia’s Eastern Shore encompasses the scenic spit of land – along with numerous islands — dividing the Atlantic Ocean from Chesapeake Bay.
 Long on water, it is no surprise that water-based activities dominate the action in this quiet, relaxed, and impossibly beautiful shoreline scenery.
-A host of national wildlife refuges dot the Eastern Shore, namely Chincoteague refuge.
+A host of national wildlife refuges dot the Eastern Shore, namely Chincoteague National Wildlife Refuge.
 These refuges provide venues for hiking, biking, wildlife watching, and beachcombing — or even visiting a lighthouse.
 Assateague National Seashore is famed for its Atlantic beach, wild ponies, and back-to-nature vibe.
 Paddlers can ply the 100-mile Virginia Seaside Water Trail, winding its way through some of Virginia’s most stunning seaside scenery – coastal marshes, wildlife refuges, and beaches.
 Multiple launch sites offer beginner, intermediate, and advanced routes for paddlers.
 Camping is somewhat limited on the Eastern Shore but gorgeous Kiptopeke State Park and private campgrounds make up for that.
 Fishing, crabbing, and clamming are time-honored past times.
 Bicyclers can try out the paved Southern Tip Hike & Bike Trail.
 State natural area preserves add more wildlands and hiking opportunities.

 Paddling Adventure: Chincoteague to Assateague Island.
 Leave Chincoteague Island and work south.
 Paddle east into Toms Cove, potentially landing at the historic US Coast Guard Station (worth a visit) on the bay side of Assateague Island.
 Hop out and do some beachcombing and wild pony searching along the Atlantic Ocean before paddling back to Chincoteague Island.